About Abila in the Decapolis

 Though the site fell to ruin, there have been some spectacular discoveries made there that indicate its long and fascinating history.
 Archaeologists have painstakingly uncovered Byzantine churches, a monastic complex from the early Islamic period, Roman baths, a theatre, temples used to worship Herakles, Tyche, and Athena, miles of subterranean water tunnels, aqueducts, megalithic columns, tombs, city gates and various municipal buildings.

 Abila in the Decapolis today

-Abila has been excavated extensively for almost 40 years but it remains one of the most exciting sites in the region for two reasons.
-Firstly so much is yet to be excavated and secondly much of what the resident archaeologists want to dig up is already visible from the surface, teasing them.
+Abila has been excavated extensively for almost 40 years, and remains one of the most exciting archaeological sites in the region for two reasons.
+Firstly so much is yet to be excavated, and secondly much of what the resident archaeologists wish to dig up is already visible from the surface, teasing them.

 For visitors there is also much to see, including the impressive ruins of a number of Byzantine churches and a bath complex, while excavation programmes also run for volunteers.